The Principal: Box office

 The Principal was moderately successful commercially, grossing a total of $19,734,940 domestically.

 Reception

 On Rotten Tomatoes the film has an approval rating of 50% based on reviews from 10 critics.
 On Metacritic the film has a score of 37% based on reviews from 8 critics.
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

+In the Los Angeles Times, Michael Wilmington wrote that the film "degenerates into one more cliche-ridden revenge movie.
+At the end, when Jim Belushi’s character, Principal Rick Latimer, is stalked through his deserted high school by knife-wielding gang members--he might as well be Conan battling the barbarians."

+In 2014, the movie was one of several discussed by Keli Goff in The Daily Beast in an article concerning white savior narratives in film.